 a.
-Waters Bodies with Known Pyrethroid Pesticides Impairments pesticides impairments due to agricultural runoff will be controlled using existing Regional Board regulatory programs.
+Waters Bodies with Known Pyrethroid Pesticides Impairments

+Discharges of pyrethroid pesticides to water bodies with known pyrethroid pesticides impairments due to agricultural runoff will be controlled using existing Regional Board regulatory programs.
 Unless a management plan addressing pyrethroid pesticides already exists for the water bodies specifically named in Table III-2A, the Executive Officer will require agricultural dischargers to submit a management plan to control discharges of pyrethroid pesticides in those water bodies no later than [60 days from the effective date of this amendment].
-The management plan shall describe the actions that the discharger will take to reduce pyrethroid pesticides discharges to meet attain the water quality objectives by the required compliance date.
+The management plan shall describe the actions that the discharger will take to reduce pyrethroid pesticides discharges to attain the water quality objectives by the required compliance date.